LAUREN HOPKINS, FOUNDER / EDITOR-IN-CHIEF

 Sarah Chrane was a gymnast for 16 years, throughout which she competed at the state, regional, and national levels.
 After high school, she went on to compete Division III collegiate gymnastics for Rhode Island College, where she was a two-year team captain, national qualifier on floor exercise, and Academic All-American.
 She graduated cum laude with a B.A. in English and continues her passion for the sport of gymnastics as a coach, judge, and choreographer.
 As if coaching and judging weren’t enough, Sarah is thrilled to be a part of The Gymternet, so that she has an excuse to spend more time watching and writing about gymnastics.
 [Twitter]

 Jessica Taylor Price does not have a sense of balance or any arm strength, but she loves gymnastics and annoying people by correcting their grammar and spelling.
 She enjoys playing the guitar, reading, and re-watching the 2000 Olympic all-around, hoping for a different result.
 She lives in Cambridge with her husband and their beloved guinea pigs.
 [Twitter]

 Joe Rinaldi‘s illustrious gymnastics career began with a summer tumbling class that was tragically cut short after just five weeks.
 Since then, he has been an avid gymnastics fan.
-In addition to gymnastics, Joe is also deeply passionate about dance and cheerleading.
-He is a proud father of two cats, Taryn Manning and Natasha Lyonne, whom he loves very much.
+In addition to gymnastics, Joe is a cheerleading and tumbling coach.
+He is a proud father of a cat, Smudge, whom he loves very much.
 [Twitter]

 Valeria Violi is thrilled to join the Gymternet as the Italian contributor.
 Although she never practiced gymnastics in her life, she fell in love with the sport in early 2012.
 Since then, she couldn’t stop binge-watching gymnastics on YouTube and reads every article she can get her hands on, always on the search for more information about the sport and its athletes.
 She will soon graduate from the University of Bologna with a degree in philosophy.
 Her dreams?
 Becoming a high school teacher…and writing an in-depth biography of Aliya Mustafina.
 [Twitter] [Tumblr]